 Some limitations are inherent to our methodology.
-As we compared the relative difference of air pollutants between TS and RB, and between UB and RB adjusting for confounding variables, it cannot be ruled out that other mitigation measures (e.g., speed limit control, HDV transit ban, traffic rerouting) than the LEZ were the cause for the observed differences.
-Therefore, other mitigation measures or policies that can influence the car fleet or emission of vehicular exhaust should be considered.
+As we compared the relative difference of air pollutants between TS and RB, and between UB and RB adjusting for confounding variables, it cannot be ruled out that other mitigation measures (e.g., speed limit control, HDV transit ban, traffic rerouting, and natural vehicle renewal) than the LEZ were the cause for the observed differences.
+Therefore, other mitigation measures or policies that influenced the car fleet or emission of vehicular exhaust could not be distinguished by the GAM models.
+During the economic crisis from 2008, the German government initiated a car scrappage program in beginning of 2019 to stimulate the economy, however, it was launched one year later than LEZ which already bans the old cars in 2008.
 In Munich, a HDV transit ban was introduced at the similar time with LEZ.
 In Berlin, no additional control measures on traffic were introduced.
+We tried to differentiate the effects of natural vehicle renewal from net LEZ effects in reducing the PM10 and NO2 concentrations by estimation of the emission reductions by real-world scenario with LEZ and normal fleet turnover without LEZ, respectively.

 The second limitation is due to the availability of monitoring sites and data.
 In Berlin, there is a sufficient number of monitoring sites (4 RB, 4 UB and 5 TS), while in Munich, the number of monitoring stations is more limited (1 RB, 1 UB and 2 TS).
 In the case that only a single monitoring station is available, the result is more susceptible to, e.g., the change of any local sources in the long-term measurement.
 In contrast, when multiple sites of the same category are available, the mean urban air pollution level represents the estimations more robustly.